wacul/diffbotpy/README.md

 3. DiffbotJobStatusError
 => Some jobs are not completed in Bulk or Crawl API.
 Wait until the jobs completed, see also status code list, https://www.diffbot.com/dev/docs/bulk/api.jsp.

+4. DiffbotUnexpectedBodyError
+=> diffbot's API response is not JSON, sometimes, so.